ymalitsky/ymalitsky.github.io/index.md

 **Name**: Besides "Yurii Malitskyi", I sometimes use another spelling "Yura Malitsky".
 Both are fine.

 ## News
+- December 2023: I have a new [PhD position available](https://www.vsmath.at//media/Malitskyi_GB.pdf).
+Details in the announcement.
+Please apply!
 - March 2023: I start my new job as an Assistant Professor of Computational Optimization at the University of Vienna.
 - December 2022: Our paper [Resolvent splitting for sums of monotone operators with minimal lifting](http://arxiv.org/abs/2108.02897) is accepted to Mathematical Programming.
 Congratulations to [Matt](https://matthewktam.com/)!
 - October 2022: We received the [Knut and Alice Wallenberg Foundation Prize](https://kaw.wallenberg.org/en/research-projects-2022) with SEK 30 mln in total.
 The lucky team consists of Erik G. Larsson (PI), Carlo Fischione (co-PI), Mikael Johansson (co-PI), and me (co-PI).